In this blog post you will find detailed step by step instructions for self-finishing a needlepoint ornament, with a video tutorial.

 - Cut the canvas in the format you want, a couple of inches from the limits of the stitching area.

-- Apply small cuts around the canvas to create small "teeths".
+- Apply small cuts around the canvas to create small "teeth".
 This will facilitate the process of folding these pieces into the back of the canvas.

 - Cut 2 pieces of the wool bathing and the card box pieces into the same size of the stitched area.

-- Apply one piece of wool bathing on the back side of the canvas, and another piece of card box on top of the wool bathing.
+- Apply one piece of wool batting on the back side of the canvas, and another piece of card box on top of the wool batting.